Web Summit 2019

 From Microsoft we learned about “AI for Good”.
-Mostly, how AI is improving the world for good (https://www.microsoft.com/en-us/ai/ai-for-good ) as well as many examples of how AI can be used in many areas of life and how can it be understood not only from “tech people” but also other people involved in business, manufacturing, education, finance and many other areas.
+Mostly, how AI is improving the world for good (https://www.microsoft.com/en-us/ai/ai-for-good ).
+In addition to this, we had the chance to see many examples of how AI can be used in many areas of life and how can it be understood not only from “tech people” but also other people involved in business, manufacturing, education, finance and many other areas.
 (Https://www.microsoft.com/en-us/ai/ai-business-school).

 From the CTO of “Amazon” we learned how they are applying ML within “Amazon”.
 “Amazon” operates hundreds of ML-driven services today, from counterfeit goods discovery to consumer “reviews” management.